Receptionist - Loan Operations

 RESPONSIBILITY FOR FUNDS, PROPERTY and EQUIPMENT

-Regularly responsible for property where carelessness or error would result in only minor damage or minor monetary loss.
-Almost continuous care and attention is required when handling this property in order to prevent loss.
+Occasionally responsible for the organization's and/or associated organization's property where carelessness or error would result in only minor damage or minor monetary loss.
+Ordinary care and attention is required when handling this property in order to prevent loss.

 FREEDOM TO ACT